ooseni/alx-system_engineering-devops/0x02-shell_redirections/README.md

 19. This is a script that replace all characters A and c from input to Z and e respectively.

 20. This is a script that removes all letters c and C from input.

+21. This is a script that reverse its input.